| |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Fcr= π2EI/4L2,

 where E is Young's modulus.
 The failure force, Fcr at which the beam collapses is given the name “Critical General Buckling Force.”
 In other words, when the column length is twice as long (2L), the failure occurs at 1/4 the load.
 More too, the failure load Fcr decreases even more rapidly when a second small force Fsmall is applied perpendicular to column.Like the column, a radome structure is a framework structure of interconnected columns (beams).
 See Figure 3.
-As with the simple column, the framework members are also interconnected by a sandwich, solid laminate or thin membrane wall, which applies perpendicular forces on the column beams.
-Clearly, the radome represents a complicated general buckling problem that almost defies analytical solution.
-Recognizing the approximate nature of the early analytic approximate solutions, engineers introduced a safety factor into the general buckling solution.
+As with the simple column, the framework members are also interconnected by a wall, which applies perpendicular forces on the column beams.
+Clearly, the radome represents a complicated General Buckling problem that defies analytical solution.
+Recognizing the approximate nature of the early analytic approximate solutions, engineers introduced a safety factor into the General Buckling solution.

 ![]() |

 With the advent of computers, powerful structural analysis software became available that enabled complicated structures, such as radomes, to be analyzed for their survival in high winds or under snow loads.
 Such software goes by the name Finite Element Analysis or FEA for short.
 Using time-dependent nonlinear FEA, one can trace how a radome fails over time when it is subjected to high-speed wind or significant snow and ice accumulation.
-With FEA analysis tools, general buckling failure modes are determined at wind speeds or snow loads several times less than that would be predicted from stress and strain calculations alone.
-Radome collapse by general buckling failure is a global system property of the entire radome structure.
-Indeed, general buckling depends on the complexity of radome diameter and geometry, panel shape and size, framework and wall material properties and dimensions.
-The next several paragraphs examine the influence of the radome geometry type and of the choice of panel wall and framework material on general buckling.
+With FEA analysis tools, General Buckling failure modes are determined at wind speeds or snow loads several times less than that would be predicted from stress and strain calculations alone.
+Radome geometric deformation by General Buckling failure is a global system property of the entire radome structure.
+Indeed, General Buckling depends on the complexity of radome diameter and geometry, panel shape and size, framework and wall material properties and dimensions.
+The next several Case Examples demonstrate the influence of the radome geometry type and of the choice of panel wall and framework material on General Buckling.

 2.19 | ![]() |